jrpaul/GIS_Tools/README.md

 **List Raster Files.py**
-This is an ArcGIS Pro geoprocessing script allows the creation of a text file that list all rasters in a workspace.
+This geoprocessing script allows the creation of a text file that list all rasters in a workspace.
 The projected coordinate system is also listed for each file.